chriskuehl/fluffy/README.md

 #### Running locally for development

-To run fluffy during development, run `make venv` and then `pgctl start`.
+To run fluffy during development, run `make dev`.
 You should now have fluffy running at `http://localhost:5000`.